-Aliaksandr Herasimenka is a political communication scholar and a postdoctoral researcher at the Computational Propaganda Project.
+Aliaksandr Herasimenka is a political communication scholar and a postdoctoral researcher at the Programme on Democracy & Technology.

 Dr Aliaksandr Herasimenka

-Aliaksandr completed his doctorate at the Westminster School of Media and Communication, University of Westminster.
-His dissertation investigated how digital dissidents in Belarus and Russia use social media to organise protests and disseminate information.
-This work showed how they built ad hoc shadowed organisational structures and deployed vast digital communication ecologies to address authoritarian surveillance and censorship.
-The study offered an explanation of why some anti-authoritarian movements are more powerful than others.
+Aliaksandr completed his doctorate at the Westminster School of Media and Communication, University of Westminster, where he also worked as a research associate.
+His dissertation investigated how the authoritarian contexts of Belarus and Russia shape newer forms of grassroots leadership and digitally-enabled political organising.
+This work showed how digital leaders built ad hoc shadowed organisational structures and deployed vast digital communication ecologies to address authoritarian surveillance and censorship.
+The study explained why some anti-authoritarian movements are more powerful than others.

 Before pursuing his doctorate, Aliaksandr received a Master of Arts in European Studies from Aarhus University (Denmark).
 He also holds degrees in Political Science and Computer Science.
-Aliaksandr worked as a journalist and an editor, as well as a media coordinator in an international NGO.
-He also held visiting and graduate assistant teaching positions at University College London, University of Portsmouth, University of Westminster and Middlesex University, and worked as a researcher at University of Westminster.
+Aliaksandr worked as a journalist, an editor and a media coordinator in an international NGO.
+He also held visiting and graduate assistant teaching positions at University College London, University of Portsmouth, University of Westminster and Middlesex University.
 He was involved in teaching subjects related to digital methods, political communication, digital activism, communication theories and media production.
 He was a fellow at German Marshal Fund of the United States.

 political communication, computational methods, digital media, social movements, political disinformation, messaging platforms.